subsquid/docs/docs/squid-cli/index.md

 # Squid CLI

-Squid CLI is an overarching command line tool to
+Squid CLI is a command line tool for

-- manage squid deployments in Aquarium
-- scaffold new squid from templates
+- scaffolding new squids from templates
+- running SDK tools and scripts defined in `commands.json` in a cross-platform way
+- managing squid deployments in the [Aquarium hosted service](/deploy-squid)

 The CLI is distributed as a [`npm` package](https://www.npmjs.com/package/@subsquid/cli).

 To install Squid CLI, follow the steps below.